 Specific Learning Difficulties affecting literacy learning can include dyslexia, dysgraphia, difficulties with memory, organisation, auditory and visual processing, time management skills, and more.

 Yolanda is a mother of children with severe Specific Learning Difficulties.
-Knowing that the education system is not resourced to properly help children with these difficulties, she taught her own children plus used a wide variety of learning and support programmes throughout their education.
+Knowing that the education system is not resourced to properly help children with SLDs, in addition to their regular schooling, she taught them herself.
+She also enrolled them in external learning and support programmes and activities throughout their education.